abtion/guidelines/career/software_engineer_ladder.md

 different technologies.
 You use this understanding to your advantage when building new solutions for a client to provide business value faster.
 Product managers can confidently rely on you to identify unclear requirements and your ability to communicate promptly when issues arise.
+On average, engineers spend 2 years on this level.

 #### Impactful
 - [ ] Consistently closes tasks in their area of expertise collaborating with